Lampropeltis getula meansi

-The Apalachicola kingsnake (also known as the Apalachicola Lowlands kingsnake) is a subspecies of nonvenomous colubrid snake found in a small area of the Florida Panhandle known as the Apalachicola Lowlands.
-Long argued as to whether or not it is a subspecies, the Apalachicola kingsnake was formerly named Lampropeltis getula goini.
-After years of research and many more specimens examined, in 2006, it was renamed to L. g. meansi after D. Bruce Means, in recognition of his work on this subspecies.
+The Apalachicola kingsnake (also known as the Eastern Apalachicola Lowlands kingsnake) is a species of nonvenomous colubrid snake found in a small area of the Florida Panhandle known as the Apalachicola Lowlands.
+Initially described as a subspecies by Krysko and Judd, 2006, the Eastern Apalachicola kingsnake is now recognized at the specific level as Lampropeltis meansi.
+After years of research by Dr. Kenneth L. Krysko, it was named for Dr. D. Bruce Means in recognition of his work on kingsnakes.

 Description

 Adults can range from 30 to 56.1 inches.
 They are characterized by variable coloration patterns with an overall light dorsal coloration and wide or thin banding patterns.
 However, some striped and patternless specimens have also been identified.
 The ventral pattern is also variable; some with bicolored, loose checkerboard, or predominantly dark scales.
 They possess smooth scales and have 21 dorsal scale rows at mid-body.

 Geographic range

 The Apalachicola kingsnake is endemic to Florida, and is only found in the panhandle between the Apalachicola River and Ochlokonee River and south of Telogia Creek.
 Morphological intermediates are found on both northern and southern ends of the range.
 These intermediates represent interbreeding between the Apalachicola kingsnake (L. g. meansi) and the eastern kingsnake (L. g getula).